wpilibsuite/frc-docs/source/docs/software/commandbased/command-compositions.rst

    .. code-block:: java

-      // Will be a parallel command group that ends after three seconds with all three commands running their full duration. button.onTrue(Commands.parallel(twoSecCommand, oneSecCommand, threeSecCommand));
+      // Will be a parallel command composition that ends after three seconds with all three commands running their full duration. button.onTrue(Commands.parallel(twoSecCommand, oneSecCommand, threeSecCommand));

-      // Will be a parallel race group that ends after one second with the two and three second commands getting interrupted. button.onTrue(Commands.race(twoSecCommand, oneSecCommand, threeSecCommand));
+      // Will be a parallel race composition that ends after one second with the two and three second commands getting interrupted. button.onTrue(Commands.race(twoSecCommand, oneSecCommand, threeSecCommand));

-      // Will be a parallel deadline group that ends after two seconds (the deadline) with the three second command getting interrupted (one second command already finished). button.onTrue(Commands.deadline(twoSecCommand, oneSecCommand, threeSecCommand));
+      // Will be a parallel deadline composition that ends after two seconds (the deadline) with the three second command getting interrupted (one second command already finished). button.onTrue(Commands.deadline(twoSecCommand, oneSecCommand, threeSecCommand));

    .. code-block:: c++

-      // Will be a parallel command group that ends after three seconds with all three commands running their full duration. button.OnTrue(frc2::cmd::Parallel(std::move(twoSecCommand), std::move(oneSecCommand), std::move(threeSecCommand)));
+      // Will be a parallel command composition that ends after three seconds with all three commands running their full duration. button.OnTrue(frc2::cmd::Parallel(std::move(twoSecCommand), std::move(oneSecCommand), std::move(threeSecCommand)));

-      // Will be a parallel race group that ends after one second with the two and three second commands getting interrupted. button.OnTrue(frc2::cmd::Race(std::move(twoSecCommand), std::move(oneSecCommand), std::move(threeSecCommand)));
+      // Will be a parallel race composition that ends after one second with the two and three second commands getting interrupted. button.OnTrue(frc2::cmd::Race(std::move(twoSecCommand), std::move(oneSecCommand), std::move(threeSecCommand)));

-      // Will be a parallel deadline group that ends after two seconds (the deadline) with the three second command getting interrupted (one second command already finished). button.OnTrue(frc2::cmd::Deadline(std::move(twoSecCommand), std::move(oneSecCommand), std::move(threeSecCommand)));
+      // Will be a parallel deadline composition that ends after two seconds (the deadline) with the three second command getting interrupted (one second command already finished). button.OnTrue(frc2::cmd::Deadline(std::move(twoSecCommand), std::move(oneSecCommand), std::move(threeSecCommand)));

 Adding Command End Conditions